stephane-13/gnome-shell-extension-dim-background-windows/README.md

 This extension shouldn't conflict with any other extension.
 It simply adds an effect - a GLSL fragment shader - to alter the brightness and saturation of background windows.
-It reacts on new window and focus events and doesn't do anything outside of those events.
+It reacts on window creation and focus events as well as when the overview is shown or hidden.
+It doesn't do anything outside of those events.

 # Similar Extensions